 When you are moving to South Africa crime and safety will be a major concern.
-Your and your family's personal safety takes priority when planning to move into unknown places.
-And coming to South Africa is a risky adventure if you believe the reports in foreign newspaper articles.
+Of course, your and your family's personal safety takes priority when planning to move into unknown places.
+And if you believe the media reports especially foreign media, travelling or moving to South Africa is a risky adventure.

-According to an article in the Mercury Newspaper on August 2, 2010, the most popular cars taken in car hijackings in South Africa are:
+According to an article in the Mercury Newspaper in 2010, the most popular cars taken in car hijackings in South Africa are:

 Toyota RunX, Toyota Hilux, Toyota Corolla, Opel Corsa bakkies, VW Polo, VW Golf and Isuzu bakkie.